 Please contribute your thoughts to the SEAD 5 Year Update

 SEAD will host a panel discussion at the 2016 US College Art Association (CAA) conference, February 3-6 in Washington, DC.
-At this panel session, we will present the results of the "snapshot" update.
+At this panel session, and in a co-located invitational gathering, we will present the results of the "snapshot" update.
 We are looking for inputs by November 1, 2015.

 National Academies 2015 Keck Futures Initiative on art, science, medicine, and engineering